 Wine sales can add a lot to your profits, but only if your servers are selling the wine.
 Yes, some use server tricks and tips to sell more wine, but we’ve come up with a five-step process to increase wine sales with no trickery involved.

 With profit margins low on meals, beverages from the bar are key to boosting those profits.
 The wine list can be intimidating for some servers, and without confidence in selling wine, that may lead to lower wine sales overall.
+This is why taking the time to learn how to sell wine as a server is crucial.

 With a few new wine selling techniques, you can boost the knowledge of your servers and increase those wine sales…